 Since our founding in 1974, MCEA has led the legal and policy fight against dangerous sulfide-ore mining proposals in Minnesota.
 Quite simply, there is no other organization in the state that has the resources and expertise that MCEA does to protect the health and well being of all Minnesotans.
-We have been working for over 40 years on the threat posed by sulfide mining proposals, including PolyMet and Twin Metals.
+We have been working for 50 years on the threat posed by sulfide mining proposals, including PolyMet and Twin Metals.

 Minnesota has a long history of iron-ore mining.
 Sulfide-ore mining for copper and nickel, however, has never been attempted here.
 In the case of PolyMet, MCEA has led the fight for accountability and true science-based decision-making.
 MCEA lawyers and experts have time and again cast light on the flaws inherent in the PolyMet proposal, first in the environmental review and permitting process, and now in the courts.

 Our position is clear: The PolyMet permits are inadequate and the project should not move forward as proposed.